The Tie That Binds (1995 film): Plot

 The Netherwoods track down the Cliftons' friends, Lisa Marie Chandler and her husband Gil Chandler, to the hospital where Lisa Marie has just given birth.
 Leann threatens to harm Lisa Marie's child, forcing her to tell them where the Cliftons have fled to—an unfinished house that Russell has designed for his family and financed out of his own pocket.

 The Netherwoods head to the site of the house and take the Cliftons hostage, tying them both to makeshift gallows.
 Leann tries to distract a terrified Janie while John sets the house on fire, just as he did to a previous set of victims.
 However, Janie, seeing Dana in danger, intervenes and struggles with John as Russell manages to cut himself and Dana free.
 In the chaos, Janie and Dana escape, and Leann pursues them while John fights with and incapacitates Russell.
 Leann manages to find Janie and Dana, but finds herself unable to take Janie back upon seeing Dana cradling her in her arms.
 John finds Leann, who tells him that he has already lost his daughter to Dana; in a fit of rage, John kills her and chases Janie into the nearby woods.

 John and Janie eventually come face-to-face in the woods, but when he tries to take her back, she stabs him in the stomach with her bread knife, telling him, "You taught me that."
 At that moment, Dana appears and grabs Janie.
-John tries to kill them both, but a badly-beaten Russell appears with an axe and kills him.
+An enraged John, realizing that Janie will never accept him, tries to kill her and Dana, but a badly-beaten Russell appears with an axe and kills him.
 With the Netherwoods dead, Janie finally accepts the Cliftons as her new family.